Anupriya1906/SQL-Challenge-By-Steel-Data/Challenge_4_Finance_Analysis.md

 ## Introduction

 As a Finance Analyst working for 'The Big Bank'.
 I have been tasked with finding out about the customers and their banking behaviour.
-Examine the accounts they hold and the type of transactions they make to develop greater insight into your customers.
+Examine the accounts they hold and the type of transactions they make to develop greater insight into customers.
 ## Tables Creation
 ```sql